yuanmengzhixing/AugGAN-Cross-Domain-Adaptation-with-GAN-based-DataAugmentation/README.md

 # aug-GAN
-Advanced data augmentation with Generative Adversarial Networks for vehicle detection This repository contained our porposed model(i.e augmentationGAN), training files, and model weights.
-We conducted our experiment with Pytorch.
+Novel Generative Adversarial Network(GAN) with multitask generator which joint train for sementic segmentation and day-to-night style transfer